IBM-Bluemix-Docs/containers/cs_loadbalancer.md

 ## Managing network traffic by using LoadBalancers
 {: #planning}

-When you create a standard cluster, {{site.data.keyword.containershort_notm}} automatically requests five portable public and five portable private IP addresses and provisions them into your IBM Cloud infrastructure (SoftLayer) account during cluster creation.
+When you create a standard cluster, {{site.data.keyword.containershort_notm}} automatically requests five portable public and five portable private IP addresses and provisions them into your {[softlayer]} account during cluster creation.
 Two of the portable IP addresses, one public and one private, are used for [Ingress application load balancers](cs_ingress.html).
 Four portable public and four portable private IP addresses can be used to expose apps by creating a LoadBalancer service.

 When you create a Kubernetes LoadBalancer service in a cluster on a public VLAN, an external load balancer is created.
 Your options for IP addresses when you create a LoadBalancer service are as follows: